Griffin-McCauley/VehicleRoutingProblem/README.md

 In this specific problem, the number of vehicles and drivers that can be utilized to deliver the assigned loads is unbounded, but no driver's shift can exceed 12 hours in duration before returning to the depot located at the origin (0,0).
 One unit of distance in this plane can be traveresed in one minute, so an individual driver's total route distance must be less than 12*60=720 units in length.

-The total cost function attempting to be optimized is defined as 500*number_of_drivers + total_number_of_driven_minutes, so the goal of this exercise is to produce a program that yields a solution that has a low total cost within a reasonable amount of time (<30 seconds).
+The total cost function attempting to be optimized is defined as `500*number_of_drivers + total_number_of_driven_minutes`, so the goal of this exercise is to produce a program that yields a solution that has a low total cost within a reasonable amount of time (<30 seconds).

 (Note: No problems provided here will contain more than 200 loads and all loads will be possible to complete within a single 12-hour driving shift.
 Therefore, all problems will be solvable and the program devised does not need to assess solution feasibility.)

 ## Methodology

-The program implemented in Griffin_McCauley_VRP.py consists of an intial solution being generated via a Nearest Neighbor heuristic approach followed by a secondary, local search process employing 2-Opt optimization.
+The program implemented in `Griffin_McCauley_VRP.py` consists of an intial solution being generated via a Nearest Neighbor heuristic approach followed by a secondary, local search process employing 2-Opt optimization.

 ### Nearest Neighbor Heuristic